-Social Security Disability is designed to protect workers and their families.
+Social Security Disability (SSD) is designed to protect workers and their families.
 When one partner in a married relationship is unable to work, it may be extremely difficult to keep up with bills, mortgage payments and other financial obligations.
 Because of this, you may still receive SSDI even if your spouse is working.

 Can My Spouse Work While I Receive Disability Benefits?